wger-project/flutter/.github/pull_request_template.md

 ## Checklist

 Please check that the PR fulfills all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.

-- [ ] Set a 100 character limit in your editor/IDE to avoid white space diffs in the PR
+- [ ] Set a 100 character limit in your editor/IDE to avoid white space diffs in the PR (run `dart format --line-length=100 .`)
 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Added yourself to AUTHORS.md
 - [ ] Updated/added relevant documentation (doc comments with `///`).